...

 Damp spots after water damage are a perfect environment for mold to grow.
 Therefore, it is important to identify and call mold remediation experts to address the problem.

+In most household scenarios, visible mold begins forming within 24–72 hours of water exposure.
+The longer water sits without proper drying or ventilation, the greater the risk of full-scale contamination.
 But not all mold can grow in the same conditions.
-Some species can only exist in temperatures below 40°F but can still cause significant damage if left unattended.
+Some species can only exist in temperatures below 40°F, but can still cause significant damage if left unattended.

 How to Prevent Water from Turning into Mold